ovh/docs/pages/public_cloud/compute/use_object_storage_pulumi_backend_state/guide.pl-pl.md

 ---
-title: 'Using OVHcloud Object Storage as Pulumi Backend to store your Pulumi state'
+title: "Using OVHcloud Object Storage as Pulumi Backend to store your Pulumi state"
-excerpt: 'Find out how to use an OVHcloud Object Storage S3 bucket as a Pulumi Backend to store your Pulumi state'
+excerpt: "Find out how to use an OVHcloud Object Storage S3 bucket as a Pulumi Backend to store your Pulumi state"
-updated: 2024-04-30
+updated: 2024-05-02
 ---

 ## Objective

-It is possible to store Pulumi state on a remote data store/backend like an AWS S3 bucket, a Google Cloud Storage (GCS), etc. but are you aware that you can also store your Pulumi states on an OVHcloud Object Storage container (bucket)?
+It is possible to store Pulumi state on a remote data store/backend like an AWS S3 bucket, a Google Cloud Storage (GCS), etc., but did you know that you can also store your Pulumi states on an OVHcloud Object Storage container (bucket)?

 In this tutorial you will:

 - create an OVHcloud Object Storage container
-- log-in in Pulumi and initialize your Pulumi backend
+- log in to Pulumi and initialise your Pulumi backend

 ## Requirements